AlexStacciarini1996/OBC_Class_Exercises/README.md

-# OBC_Class_Exercises
+# Exercises from my course
-Repository for the course's exercises
+This repository is for storing and sharing the exercises I do in my programming classes